allebone/help.omni.af.mil/docs/PEX/Training.md

 * Course Information.
 The first level of the outline displays the Course Name, Course Number, Version Number, Squadron, MDS, DAFSC, Duration, Grade Set Name, and Course Status.
 The report also provides a date the Course Details Report was generated.

 * Version Number.
 A unique number assigned to the course.
 As updates and editions are made to the course, the version number can increase.
-This means you can usual y compare the version numbers to ensure you have the latest course.
+This means you can usually compare the version numbers to ensure you have the latest course.

 * Days.
 The number of training days in the course.